zouppen/lulzcapita/README.md

     libghc-fastcgi-dev
     libghc-utf8-string-dev
     libghc-datetime-dev
-    libghc-mtl-dev
-    libghc-http-dev
     couchapp
     couchdb
     spawn-fcgi

+Also, for satisfying the dependencies of *openid* and *couchdb* library, install:

+    libghc-mtl-dev
+    libghc-http-dev
+    libghc-xml-dev
+    libghc-text-dev

-Libraries <tt>mtl</tt> and <tt>http</tt> are listed because they are dependencies of CouchDB library.
-You can install <tt>couchapp</tt> on any computer and <tt>couchdb</tt> on your database server.
+You can install *couchapp* on any computer and *couchdb* on your database server.
 Of course they may be the very same computer.

 ### Patched CouchDB library

-This is required before arjunguha merges my pull request.
+This is required before *arjunguha* merges my pull request.

     git clone git://github.com/zouppen/haskell-couchdb.git --branch httpauth
     cd haskell-couchdb
     cabal install

+### Patched OpenID library

+This is required before *elliottt* updates *openid* cabal file.

+    git clone git://github.com/zouppen/hsopenid.git --branch relaxed
+    cd hsopenid
+    cabal install

+Cabal will install *HsOpenSSL* and *monadLib* from Hackage, so it may ask you to run <tt>cabal update</tt> before installing.

 ### LulzCapita